Zero Dollars, Infinite Ways to Say It | English Expression

 - You can cancel at no cost within 24 hours.

-3. For Free
+c.
+For Free

-Meaning: Without payment.
+- Without payment.

 - They gave us samples for free.